Skip to main content

 Public Engagement

-My chief contributions have been (i) mapping disparities in the quality of jobs across occupations and classes; and (ii) related measurement, classification, and data collection issues (e.g., socio-economic background, occupational classifications, NS-SEC, working conditions scales, etc.).
+My chief contributions have been (i) mapping disparities in the quality of jobs across occupations and social classes; and (ii) improving our understanding in and promoting better measurement, classification, and data collection in relation to (i) (e.g., developing/validating socio-economic background indicators, NS-SEC, occupational classifications, working conditions scales, etc.).

-A recent project, funded by the Economic and Social Research Council, explored some of these themes, and is summarised in Mapping Good Work.
+A recent project, funded by the Economic and Social Research Council, explored some of these themes, and is summarised in Mapping Good Work (open access).

-Outside of QMUL, I am an Associate Editor at the British Journal of Industrial Relations, a member of the ESRC Peer Review College, Affiliated Member of the Future of Work Research Centre at the University of Surrey, an external examiner at LSE, and an Academic Member of the Chartered Institute of Personnel and Development.
-I previously served terms on the Associate Editorial and Editorial Boards at Work, Employment and Society and on the Editorial Board at Human Relations.
+Outside of QMUL, I am an Associate Editor at the British Journal of Industrial Relations, an Academic Member of the Chartered Institute of Personnel and Development, a member of the British Sociological Association, a member of the ESRC Peer Review College, an Affiliated Member of the Future of Work Research Centre at the University of Surrey, and I previously served terms on the Associate Editorial and Editorial Boards at Work, Employment and Society and on the Editorial Board at Human Relations.

 Back to top